joaomiguelvieira/kNN-STUFF/README.md

 * A micro USB cable to connect the board to the host computer.

 ## Create a new project
-First, you need to create a new project that will contain the synthetizable block design to program the SoC.
+First, you need to create a new project that will contain the synthesizable block design to program the SoC.
 To do that, open Vivado 2018.3 and create a new project by selecting *Create Project* from the *Quick Start* menu.

 ![new_project1](img/new_project1.png "New Project 1")